Skip to main content

 Wind speeds varies across the United States according to physical geography.
 The following map shows typical wind velocities in various parts of the country.
 Some regions, such as the Rocky Mountains, the flat Midwest states, and certain coastal areas, have a higher potential for wind energy than others.

-Today, the capacity of the tens of thousands of wind turbines installed across the United States is over 40,000 megawatts.
-Texas is the top state in the generation of electricity from wind turbines with a wind-power capacity of over 10,000 megawatts.
-The next top five states are Iowa, California, Minnesota, Washington, and Illinois.
-The electricity produced by all the turbines throughout the United States is enough to power the equivalent of over 9.7 million homes.
+In 2014, the capacity of the tens of thousands of wind turbines installed across the United States was over 65,000 megawatts.
+Texas is the top state in the generation of electricity from wind turbines with a wind-power capacity of over 14,000 megawatts.
+The next top five states are California, Iowa, Oklahoma, Illinois, and Oregon.
+The electricity produced by all the turbines throughout the United States is enough to power the equivalent of over 18 million homes..

 Wind energy has a number of benefits over other sources of energy.
 In certain places, such as sites at high altitudes where winds are strong and constant, wind is an almost unlimited energy resource.
 Wind turbines are a form of clean energy and do not emit pollutants.
 In fact, they reduce pollution when they replace electricity usually generated from fossil-fuels, e.g. a coal-fueled power plant.
 Another advantage is that wind turbines are relatively easy to build.
 On a large scale, a wind power plant can be built quickly and expanded as needed.
 Wind turbines, although tall, do not require large plots of land.
 This means that the land below the turbine can be used for other purposes, such as farming or cattle grazing.